• A Garden Manifesto

 A Seat in the Boat of the Sun

-Canada is pleased to present A Seat in the Boat of the Sun, Elisabeth Kley’s second solo exhibition with the gallery.
+CANADA is pleased to present A Seat in the Boat of the Sun, Elisabeth Kley’s second solo exhibition with the gallery.
 Kley explores and expands themes she is known for—geometric and plant motifs borrowed from a wide range of sources including Wiener Werkstätte designs from the last century and ancient Egyptian designs.
 The show features six sculptures, most of which are placed directly on the gallery floor.
 The sculptures are surrounded by black and white paintings on unstretched fabric and on the wall, immersing the viewer in a world of pattern.

 Most of the ceramics in A Seat in the Boat of the Sun were produced while she was on a residency in Guadalajara, and the pre-Columbian and modern art and architecture of Mexico can be felt in the works.
 The forms of the hand-built ceramics are modular blocks, some with dynamic semi-circular curves.
 They fit together like a stone wall or bars of musical notation.